Be careful with your hard-earned fundraising money!

 There are many elements to this, and here are just a few:

-- Have as many outlays as possible donated to save money.
+- Have as many outlays as possible donated to save cash.
 Take a look at our sponsorship resources (extra tip, sign up to become a VIP to get your hands on the free templates) to help source as much as possible that would otherwise cost you money.

 - Do you have a substantial amount of money in your bank account?
 Consider transferring some to a term deposit or high interest-bearing account.